holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/08_broken_fsms/lesson_plan_day_1.md

     - What are techniques we can use to debug?
         - Linter
         - Read closely
+        - Improve variable names
+        - Write documentation
         - Type checker
-        - Good test cases
+        - Informative input
         - `print()` statements
             - Often the most useful
-        - Guarded breakpoints
+        - Breakpoints
         - Unit tests
     - Have them come up with techniques and order them from easiest to hardest
 - Quick debugging example using breakpoints
     - see `debugging_examples.py`
-- `git clone` from gitlab
-    - Make clear what types of fixes required
-        - One addition of `_ = _`
-        - One addition of `_ in _`
 - Go!
+    - Split up into pairs
+    - Switch who's on the keyboard every 5 minutes

 #### Homework

-- Finish debugging and get program working
 - TIL on debugging technique of your choice
+- Data Structure Wheaties 22

 #### Resources